Please see our Computing Areas page for general information about

 Please note that the computers in the Library Lobby are for reference use only and have just basic web browsing and online research

 programs installed.
-If you need to work on a paper or do more involved activities please use one of the computers in the Lounges, Labs or Classroom.
+If you need to work on a paper or do more involved activities please use one of the computers in the Lounges or Labs.

 Who is in charge of computer maintenance?